How to fix this issue?

 Update your site url

-If the step above doesn’t fix your login issue, then you may need to manually set your site url.
+If the step above doesn’t fix your login issue, then you may need to manually set your website url.

-There are several ways to set your url but the easiest is to edit your wp_config file.
+There are several options to choose from on how to set your url but the easiest is to edit your wp_config file.

 To do this, access your site files via ftp.